mixxxdj/website/content/pages/download.md

       - slug: macos
         os: macOS 10.12 or later
         text: |
           Download Mixxx 2.3.6 for Intel macOS 10.12 or later.
-This also runs with Rosetta 2 on ARM macOS (Apple silicon).
-Alternatively use the the native ARM build development snapshot from below.
+This also runs with Rosetta 2 on ARM macOS (Apple Silicon).
         packages:
         - slug: macosintel
           name: Intel